Recruitment Settings

 Accessing Recruitment Settings

-To configure recruitment for your experiment:
+To configure recruitment for your study:

 - Changes save automatically as you modify settings